 Proxmox No Subscription Nag

 Who hates the Proxmox nagging screen?
 We all do.
 Working on corporate systems you do not see it, but at home it's there every time you need to log in to the GUI.
 This is how you get rid of the Proxmox No Subscription Notice screen.
 How to use SSH keys.
+Tested and works on Proxmox PVE 9 and PBS 4.

 If you use the GUI a lot, you might get frustrated to click the ok on this notification.
 For me, it hasn't been a problem until recently.
 I have been working in GUIs for the past week doing a ton of tests, upgrades, and tuning.
 The way Proxmox do it is vulgar, I prefer the polite way Portainer and others do it, just a remainder somewhere on the page, it can be in bright colors or not, but it does not interfere with your work.
 If I could afford I would get a basic license but having 9 servers, most with 2 CPUs, it's too expensive for a retired person.

 I love free software and consider it as free advice — not free beer 🍺.
-Supporting any FOSS project is important, and I do contribute when I can or give them a star ⭐ or I make some monetary contribution.
-In my opinion if we only consume and not contribute it will kill the free and open movement.
+Supporting any FOSS project is very important,

 Prerequisites and Recommendations